tendermint/tendermint/spec/core/data_structures.md

 All evidence can be encoded and decoded to and from Protobuf with the `EvidenceToProto()` and `EvidenceFromProto()` functions.
 The [Fork Accountability](../consensus/light-client/accountability.md) document provides a good overview for the types of evidence and how they occur.
+Each evidence uses the timestamp of the block that the evidence occured at to indicate the age of the evidence.

 `DuplicateVoteEvidence` represents a validator that has voted for two different blocks in the same round of the same height.
 Votes are lexicographically sorted on `BlockID`.